We are looking for projects within Warwickshire, Oxfordshire and/or Northamptonshire.Discover how we could help

 Tell us more about you, your plans and how you aim to achieve the intended results with amount of money you’re requesting.

-Although we endeavour to respond to every applicant, please be aware if you do not hear within 2 months of submitting your application, you should consider it unsuccessful.
+Although we endeavour to respond to every applicant, please be aware if you do not hear within one month of submitting your application, you should consider it unsuccessful.

 We love it when we can help you as an individual, help the community for others.